dfuse-io/playground-eosio-dfuse-mindreader-firehose/README.md

 0127388400.dbin.zst
 ```

-Start block will #127 365 600 and end block will be #127 388 400.
+Start block will #127 365 600 and end block will be #127 388 499.

-#### Firehose
+#### Start dfuse Firehose

 Now, you can start another dfuse for EOSIO process with a different config file and
 different data directory.

-This time, we are going to launch dfuse Firehose with the merged blocks that we have
-generated so far, note that the other process could still be running, you will be able
+This time, we are going to launch dfuse Firehose with the merged dfuse Blocks we generated so far, note that the blocks generation process can still run in parallel, dfuse Blocks are immutable once written to disk, so other processes can use the generate dfuse Blocks already.
-to fetch a bigger range as blocks are generated.

 ```bash
 dfuseeos start -c firehose.yaml -d run/firehose -v
 ```

-**Note** You can run with `-vvv` to increase the verbosity level, usefull to see what
+**Note** You can run with `-vvv` to increase the verbosity level, useful to see what
 dfuse for EOSIO is trying to do.

 You now have dfuse Firehose running a gRPC connection over TLS with a self-signed
 certificate.
-Let's try to query a range of blocks.
+Let's try to query a range of blocks from it.

-We will query 400 blocks after the start block we noted, this is because some past
-blocks must exist to fill our forking resolver algorithm.
+We will query 400 blocks after the start block we noted earlier, dfuse stack requires few hundred blocks prior where we want to start to fill up the fork resolver algorithm.

 Open another terminal an uses `grpcurl` to fetch the service.